YellowOrb/RemoteWindClient/README.md

 * [Time](https://github.com/YellowOrb/Time)
 * [EnableInterrupt](https://github.com/GreyGnome/EnableInterrupt)

+To be able to compile you need to set the board to Duemilanove or Diecimila and processor ATmega328.
+And the SoftwareSerial_by_YellowOrb needs to be changed; add #define NOT_USE_PCINT0 on line 31 or similar in [SoftwareSerial_by_YO.cpp](https://github.com/YellowOrb/SoftwareSerial_by_YellowOrb/blob/master/SoftwareSerial_by_YO.cpp#L31)

 Add the following git hooks to get automatic update of the version/build number, both a `post-commit` and a `pre-push`.
 The hooks are just executable text files so create these using you favorite editor.
 Both should look like this and be created in the .git/hooks folder: